Francis Godfroy

 Francis Godfroy, a celebrated Miami chief who was half French and half Miami.
 Hand-colored lithograph from the Aboriginal Portfolio, painted at the Treaty of Fort Wayne (1827).

 Francis Godfroy (Palaanswa, c.
 1788–1840) was a chief of the Miami people.
-He negotiated treaties with between his tribe and the United States.
+He negotiated treaties between his tribe and the United States.

 Background

 Francis (or François) Godfroy was born at Little Turtle's village (now Ft.
 Wayne, Indiana) in about 1788, the son of Jacques Godfroy, a French trader, and a Miami woman.
 His Miami name, Palonswah, was the Miami approximation of the name François.
 The Miamis were involved in comparatively few frontier grievances in the period leading up to the War of 1812, but their resistance to further land cessions in Indiana Territory after 1809 led to American attacks on their villages along the lower Mississinewa River near today's Peru, Indiana.
 Francis Godfroy was one of the leaders in a Miami counterattack on an American army led by Lieutenant Colonel John Campbell in the Battle of the Mississinewa on December 17–18, 1812.